These Fish Tacos are made with cod that's lightly breaded and pan fried until crispy. They're topped with a cabbage cilantro lime slaw!

 - Corn Tortillas (can use flour tortillas if not gluten free)

-- Toppings such as Avocado, Tomatoes, Bell Peppers, Hot Sauce (optional)
+- Toppings such as Avocado, Tomatoes, Hot Sauce (optional)

 How To Season Pan Fried Fish Tacos

-- To make the coating, combine 1 cup of gluten free flour blend (or AP flour if not gluten free ), 2 tsp. cumin, 2 tsp. chili powder, 1 tsp. garlic powder, 1 tsp. onion powder, and ½ tsp. each of kosher salt and pepper in a small bowl.
+- To make the coating, combine 1 cup of gluten free flour blend into a bowl or shallow dish (or AP flour if not gluten free ), 2 tsp. ground cumin, 2 tsp. chili powder, 1 tsp. each of garlic powder and onion powder, ½ tsp. of kosher salt and ¼ tsp. pepper in a small bowl.
 Stir until completely combined.

 How To Make Fish Tacos

-It's important to get the skillet hot so that the fish fries properly.
-If the pan is too cool the fish will absorb the oil instead of frying and will become greasy.
+- When pan frying fish, It's important that the skillet is hot so that the fish fries properly.
+If the skillet is too cool, the fish will absorb the oil instead of frying and will become greasy.

-It's best to use an oil with a high smoke point such as safflower, avocado, peanut, or canola oil so that the oil doesn't burn or become smoky as the fish fries in the skillet.
+- It's best to use an oil with a high smoke point such as avocado, safflower, or peanut oil so that the oil doesn't burn or become smoky as the fish fries in the skillet.

 A Few Tips

-- Cooking times may vary depending on the thickness of your fish filets and the variety of fish used.
-I used 1-inch thick cod filets to make this recipe and found 5 minutes per side to work well.
-If your fish is thinner it may take less time to cook.
+- Cooking times may vary depending on the variety of fish and the thickness of the fish filets.
+If the fish is thinner, it may take less time to cook.

-- Some of the breading may come off the fish or stick to the pan a bit and this is normal, especially when using a gluten free flour blend.
+- Some of the coating may stick to the skillet.
+This may happen if using a gluten free flour blend.

 How To Make Cilantro Lime Slaw

-We need something to compliment that delicate fish, right?
-Enter this Spicy Cilantro Lime Slaw.
-The slaw and the fish are equal players in this recipe and I HIGHLY recommend not leaving it out.
+This cilantro lime coleslaw is an excellent compliment to the pan fried fish.
+The slaw and the fish are equal players in this recipe and I highly recommend not leaving it out.

-This slaw is ALL about the dressing.
-It's made with a combo of creamy sour cream and mayo, spicy jalapenos, tangy lime juice, garlic, and lots of cilantro.
+This slaw is all about the dressing.
+It's made with a combination of creamy sour cream and mayo, jalapeno peppers, tangy lime juice, garlic, and lots of cilantro.

 Remember that most of the heat from jalapeno peppers resides in the seeds and membranes and it's important to remove them if you don't care for spicy slaw.

-- Place ¾ cup sour cream, ¼ cup mayo, 2 cloves garlic, 1-2 jalapenos (remove seeds and membranes), the juice of 1 large lime (or 2 small limes), ¼ tsp. kosher salt and pepper, and 1 cup fresh cilantro in a food processor or blender.
+- To make the dressing, place ¾ cup of full fat sour cream, ¼ cup mayo, 2-3 cloves of garlic, 1-2 jalapeno peppers (remove seeds and membranes for less heat), 3 Tbsp. lime juice (equals 1-2 large limes), ½ tsp. of kosher salt and ¼ tsp. pepper, and 1 cup of fresh cilantro into a food processor or blender.

-- Pulse until the dressing is completely combined.
+- Pulse until the dressing is smooth and creamy.
+Adjust to taste as needed.

 What To Serve With Fish Tacos